 Read more on what to pack to your birth here.

 Knowing what to expect and what is normal will help you to cope better as you navigate the early days of post-partum recovery.

 After a vaginal birth you will experience some perineal soreness.
 The perineum is the area between your vagina and rectum, and it needs to stretch to let baby through.
 Most moms will have some small and superficial tears in the skin and mucous membranes.
 However, more serious second degree tears (which involves the muscle underneath) is very common.
 You may also have an episiotomy (a cut made by the doctor or midwife), which will heal more slowly.

 If you are experiencing pain in this area try the following to ease the pain:

 - Use an ice pack on your perineum.

-Watch you for hemorrhoids.
-These are common in pregnant women and can get worse after the birth of your baby.
+Haemorrhoids are common in pregnancy and can get worse after the birth of your baby.

 A few tips to help manage hemorrhoids

 - Get an over the counter cream to help relieve the pain.

 - Increase your intake of foods high in fiber and be sure to drink enough water, as constipation will make it far worse.